Johannes Ruysch

+Johannes Ruysch (c.
+1470–1533) was a Dutch cartographer, explorer, painter, and Benedictine monk from Utrecht.
+He is best known for creating one of the earliest printed maps to depict portions of the New World in his 1508 world map included in an edition of Ptolemy's Geography.

 Biography

-In old documents, Ruysch was sometimes called a Fleming or German, but he was likely born in Utrecht in the current Netherlands.
-It is thought (see the Beneventanus commentary below) that he accompanied John Cabot on his expedition to North America in 1497 and 1498, or, considering the prevalence of Portuguese names on his 1507 map, a Portuguese ship leaving from Bristol.
-Around 1505, Ruysch probably entered the Benedictine monastery of St. Martin in Cologne as a secular priest.
+Born into a noble family, the lords of the dominion of Pijlsweerd, Ruysch studied at the University of Cologne from 1486 to 1489 and then was ordained as a priest and joined the Benedictine cloister of Gross Saint Martin in Cologne.
+There he worked as a scribe and miniaturist until around 1500.
+Afterwards he left for Rome, where pope Julius II gave him a dispensation concerning his priestly occupation.
+He presumably made his world map there in 1507, appears on payrolls in 1508 and 1509 and seems to have specialized in decorative painting.
+He is thought to be the “Fleming called John”, a close friend of Raphael who at one point resided with him.
+It has been suggested that he assisted and advised Raphael on his 1509–1510 “Astronomia” and other frescoes in the Stanza della segnatura.

+It is thought that he may have accompanied an early English or Portuguese voyage to North America in the early 1500s.
 Soon he left for Rome, where pope Julius II gave him a dispensation concerning his priestly occupation.
 He presumably made his world map there in 1507, appears on payrolls in 1508 and 1509 and seems to have specialized in decorative painting.
 He is thought to be the “Fleming called John”, a close friend of Raphael who at one point resided with him.
 It has been suggested that he assisted and advised Raphael on his 1509–1510 “Astronomia” and other frescoes in the Stanza della segnatura.
 Not long after, Ruysch went to work at the Portuguese court as cartographer and astronomer, presumably by recommendation of Julius II who was friends with Manuel I of Portugal.
 Later, he returned to the St. Martin monastery, suffering from consumption, but able to create a, now lost, astronomical wall painting illustrating the days, months (phases of the Moon), and constellations.
 He is said to have died at considerable age in 1533 at the monastery, where he had a room adjacent to the library.

-Age of discovery

-There had been many voyages of discovery immediately before Ruysch created his map :
+Works